 - He talks to you like you’re really there.

 - The problems in the assignment are like the ones in the video.
 (You’d be surprised how often this is not the case.
 If you’ll remember, we had issues with this in more than one other curriculum).

 - The teacher is engaging, but not trying so hard to entertain you that he’s irritating.
 (We’ve also seen that…painful!)

 There’s just more “life” to this curriculum somehow.

 The Best Online Math

-You can learn more about Mr. D Math at the following links.
-On their site, you can also watch sample videos to get a feel for the style of the lessons.
+You can learn more about Mr. D Math by visiting their site.
+While you’re there, you can also watch sample videos to get a feel for the style of the lessons.